 Finally, although this oil is associated with several health benefits, it also oxidizes easily and is high in pro-inflammatory omega-6 fatty acids.
 Therefore, it’s important to round out your diet with a variety of other healthy fats, including nuts, seeds, coconut oil, extra-virgin olive oil, MCT oil or avocados.

-Recipes and Peanut Oil Substitutes
+Peanut Oil Substitutes

-Wondering what is the healthiest oil to cook with?
-And what you can use as a suitable substitute for peanut oil?
+Wondering what is the healthiest oil to cook with and what you can use as a suitable substitute for peanut oil?

 Olive oil is one of the most well-known and popular oils available, and it is often considered one of the healthiest oils to cook with.